 - Poll and quiz stickers request your followers’ opinions.

-- Add Yours stickers encourage followers to contribute a photo.
+- Add Yours stickers encourage followers to contribute content.

 Create Story highlights